RakhithJK/OfficeDev-teams-toolkit-wiki/Integrate-Azure-API-Management-with-your-Teams-App-and-export-the-api-to-power-app.md

     }
     ```

-## Configure the AAD created by Teams Toolkit
+## Configure the Microsoft Entra created by Teams Toolkit
-Add the client id of the client AAD to the `knownClientApplications` in the file `aad.manifest.json`.
+Add the client id of the client Microsoft Entra to the `knownClientApplications` in the file `aad.manifest.json`.
 ```
 {
   "id": "${{AAD_APP_OBJECT_ID}}",